Gutmensch: Further use

+Until 20th century

-Until 20th centuryGutmenschen, then called bonhommes or boni homines, was a term used for members of the heretic movement in medieval times.
+Gutmenschen, then called bonhommes or boni homines, was a term used for members of the heretic movement in medieval times.
 They were also referred to as Cathars, but for themselves they used the name veri christiani (true Christians).
 Aside from the derogatory use, the French term bonhomme (good person) did carry a positive connotation at times, ascribing moral qualities just as the English term gentleman does.
 On the other hand, it was none other than Karl Marx who used bonhomme in a derisive manner.
 He polemically wrote about "Jacque le bonhomme", which was a disguise for mocking Max Stirner.